 But all is not lost.
-Your number one goal should be to achieve the best possible result for your given circumstances, and the only way to accomplish that is to hire the federal best criminal defense attorney you can.
+Your number one goal should be to achieve the best possible result for your given circumstances, and the only way to accomplish that is to hire the best Fort Lauderdale federal criminal defense attorney you can.
 Many seemingly hopeless cases can be successfully resolved before trial.
 Others cases can be won at trial or handled in a way that produces a more lenient sentence.

 Our firm is on the cutting edge of the developments taking place in the area of federal sentencing law.
-As a federal criminal defense attorney, Robert Malove understands the importance of developing a sentencing strategy throughout the case, so he's well-positioned to advocate for the most lenient possible sentence if you are found guilty.
+As a Fort Lauderdale federal criminal defense attorney, Robert Malove understands the importance of developing a sentencing strategy throughout the case, so he's well-positioned to advocate for the most lenient possible sentence if you are found guilty.

 Understanding the Federal Sentencing Guidelines

 In 1984, Congress passed the Sentencing Reform Act with a goal of removing sentencing disparities that frequently occurred under the previous system.